yandex/yandex-tank/docs/tutorial.rst

 time exceeds 1500ms

-So, if we want to stop test when all answers in 1 second period are 5xx plus some network and timing factors - add autostop line to load.conf:
+So, if we want to stop test when all answers in 1 second period are 5xx plus some network and timing factors - add autostop line to load.ini:

 .. code-block:: bash

   [phantom]
-  address=23.23.23.23:80 #Target's address and port .
+  address=203.0.113.1:80 ;Target's address and port .
-  rps_schedule=const(10, 10m) #load scheme
+  rps_schedule=const(10, 10m) ;load scheme
   [autostop]
   autostop=time(1,10)
     http(5xx,100%,1s)